When building your wireless network, you can eliminate many potential problems by conducting a wireless site survey.

 Different Site Survey Types

-A passive site survey listens to current APs in and outside of your physical environment or building.
+A) A passive site survey listens to current APs in and outside of your physical environment or building.
 This type of test listens for things like signal strength, interference, and coverage.

-An active site survey physically connects to your access points using a survey wifi adapter.
+B) An active site survey physically connects to your access points using a survey wifi adapter.
 With an active site survey you can gain the most detailed information and are commonly used for new designs and deployments.

 A floor plan drawing (with building materials) is necessary for this type of survey and it is often used when the building is not built out entirely or network engineers can't actually be on site.